ohorace/Team-Alpha/Analysis/I3 SRS.md

 * 1.1.1.
 The system shall allow users to login using a unique username and password.
 -- a) Maximum of 3 failed attempts before the account is locked.

 * 1.1.2.
-The username should be between 6 and 18 characters.
+The username should be between 8 and 18 characters.
--- b) Usernames cannot contain spaces.
+-- a) The username can only contain alphanumeric characters.
+-- b) Symbols and spaces are not allowed.

 * 1.1.3.
 The password should be between 8 and 12 characters.
+-- a) The password must contain *at least*: one capital letter, one lowercase letter, one number, and one special character.
 -- b) Passwords cannot contain spaces.

 * 1.1.4.
 The *Account Information* page (i.e. the first page displayed after logging in) shall display all of the user's accounts.